-In 1995 and 1996, the State enacted legislation to reform the Second Injury Fund.
-Those laws include provisions that closed the Second Injury Fund to claims resulting from second injuries occurring on and after July 1, 1995, set a final date of July 1, 1999 for the transfer of these claims to the Second Injury Fund, authorized the issuance of an amount not to exceed \$750 million in revenue bonds and notes outstanding at any one time to provide funds for stipulations.
+In 1995 and 1996, the State enacted legislation to close the Second Injury Fund to future claims.
+Those laws authorized the issuance of an amount not to exceed \$750 million in revenue bonds and notes outstanding at any one time to provide funds for paying past claims.

-The State issued \$100 million Second Injury Fund Revenue Bonds in 1996, which were defeased in 2004, and an additional \$124.1 million in 2000, which have a final maturity of 2011.
-As of January 1, 2005, \$46.4 million remain outstanding.
-The bonds are payable solely from amounts held in the Finance Account of the Second Injury Fund, revenues pledged for their payment pursuant to legislation and amounts held under the indenture of trust with respect to the bonds, including a special assessment premium surcharge on employers.
-Based on the Second Injury Fund's experience to date, it is not expected that additional revenue bonds will be issued.
+The State issued \$100 million Second Injury Fund Revenue Bonds in 1996 and an additional \$124.1 million in 2000 that were payable solely from amounts held in the Finance Account of the Second Injury Fund, revenues pledged for their payment pursuant to legislation and amounts held under the indenture of trust with respect to the bonds, including a special assessment premium surcharge on employers.
+Currently, all of the Second Injury Fund Revenue Bonds have been defeased and it is not expected that additional revenue bonds will be issued.
 The management objective is to pay additional claims and settlements from current income and, if necessary, short term borrowings.